Applying for Positions

 Some information must be included on your CV: name, contact information, undergraduate and graduate degrees earned, and professional experience.
 Some information should not be included: information from when you were in high school, traveling you did just for fun, menial jobs you’ve held, interests or hobbies that are unrelated to the context or purpose of your CV.
 Much of what you include is up to your discretion.
 Be sure not to crowd your CV with common and relatively indistinctive or unimpressive details.
 On the other hand, if you devote some time to it, you are very likely to think of things that could enhance your CV – ministry experience or occasional teaching or writing opportunities or collaborations, mission trips or church initiatives, and so on.

-Remember that the key principle is to make an effective CV; that will require economizing when necessary, and expanding when appropriate.
-You mustn’t be shy about what may feel like shameless self-promotion – if you can make it sound good without being dishonest, include it.
+Remember that the key principle is to make an effective CV.
+This will require economizing when necessary and expanding when appropriate.
+You must not be shy about what may feel like shameless self-promotion – if you can make it sound good without being dishonest, include it.

 Perhaps the best way to proceed is to create a master CV that includes every professional or volunteer experience you’ve had and anything else remotely relevant.
 If you have already created a similar document for your resume, you simply need to expand your parameters to include interests, skills, volunteer positions, or other experience that you have had over the course of your professional career.
 Consider any post-high school awards, honors, publications, presentations, volunteer experience, jobs, research experience, teaching experience, skills, affiliations, ordination/licenses, personal/familial information, etc. Make sure to include dates for each of these items.
 Once you have created a master CV, you can customize it by paring down or expanding it to fit the job for which you are applying.
 Spending the time now to build a great master CV can pay off in the long run.